TBD54566975/known-customer-credential/README.md

 1. Mobile App resolves the PFI's DID and sends an HTTP GET Request to the `serviceEndpoint` of the first `IDV` service found in the resolved DID Document
 2. PFI constructs a [SIOPv2 Auth Request](#siopv2-auth-request)
-3. URI encoded SIOPv2 Auth Request returned in HTTP response
+3. PFI URI encodes SIOPv2 Auth Request and returns in HTTP response
 4. Wallet verifies integrity of SIOPv2 Auth Request and constructs a [SIOPv2 Auth Response](#siopv2-auth-response)
 5. Wallet POSTs SIOPv2 Auth Response to the `response_uri` from the SIOPv2 Auth Request
 6. PFI verifies integrity of SIOPv2 Auth Response and constructs IDV Request
-7. Return IDV Request in HTTP response
+7. PFI returns IDV Request in HTTP response
 8. Wallet verifies integrity of IDV Request
 9. Wallet loads URL provided in IDV Request in Webview